Access to Health Records

 Your GP surgery will create a record when you register there.
 This will be kept and updated for as long as you are still registered there.

-Your GP record will be kept for 10 years after you die or if you move to another country.
+Your GP record will usually be kept for 10 years after you die.

 Electronic patient records